koayon/statecraft/README.md

 returns:

 ```
-In summary, the black mamba is the most venomous snake in the world, with a venom that is more than 100 times more toxic than that of the cobra.
+In summary, the black mamba is the most venomous snake in the world, with
+a venom that is more than 100 times more toxic than that of the cobra.
 ```

-Note that our prompt contains nothing about Mamba, all the information about Mamba comes from the state we loaded.
+Note that our prompt contains nothing about snakes, all this information comes from the state we loaded.

 ## 🧑‍💻 Installation